BHObserver/hello-rails-front-end/README.md

 **To get a local copy up and running, follow these steps.**

-1. Download or clone this [repostory](https://github.com/BHObserver/hello-rails-front-end.git).
+1. Download or clone this [repostory](https://github.com/BHObserver/hello-rails-back-end.git).
 2. Provide a modern web browser.

 ### Prerequisites

 **In order to run this project you need:**

-- ✔ Ruby installed in your machine. you can download it from [here](https://www.ruby-lang.org/en/downloads/)
+- ✔ React installed in your machine.
 - ✔ IDE or a code editor installed in your machine.
-- ✔ IRB.
-- ✔ Get Postgresql up and running. you can download it from [here](https://www.postgresql.org/download/windows/).
 - ✔ [Git](https://git-scm.com/downloads) installed in your machine.
 - ✔ Sign in or sign up to your [Github](https://github.com/) account.
 - ✔ A professional editer such as [VS Code](https://code.visualstudio.com/download).